aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 ### 6. Deploy the guest application sample (Local)

-Once the governance base has been set up, the standalone and ControlTower versions can deploy the same guest application samples using the same steps.
+Once the governance base has been set up, the standalone and Control Tower versions can deploy the same guest application samples using the same steps.

 The procedure for deploying a serverless API application sample from SSO authentication to a guest account is shown.